 Recently, a friend sent me an S.O.S. asking if I knew of any natural pest control to rid an apartment of fleas—a method that would not be toxic to small children.

 I headed right for my collection of pest control recipes and retrieved the perfect solution for fleas.
-I thought you might enjoy knowing that one, plus remedies for all kinds of home and garden pests.
+I thought you might enjoy knowing that one for fleas, plus natural, non-toxic remedies for all kinds of home and garden pests.

 Or, if you have ants or other bugs around the house, pour a 50/50 mixture of Blue Dawn dish soap and water into an empty spray bottle and keep it handy.
 When you see the insects, spray them with the mixture.
 Provided you really saturate those little critters, the soap actually breaks down their exoskeletons, and they die almost immediately.
 Cheap and easy cleanup, too.